 So quickly are we to jump on new trends that brand new tech seems like old news before it’s had a chance to make an impact.

 Plenty of technology has been touted as the next big thing (3D printing?
 Beacon technology?
-Google Glass), but had seemingly died without a trace when in reality they’ve found powerful uses in industries that don’t make headlines.
-They’re not new or exciting anymore, but 3D printing is changing defence and aerospace, while Google Glass has found a home as an enterprise-only tech aid.
+Google Glass) but had seemingly died without a trace when in reality they’ve found powerful uses in industries that don’t make headlines.
+They’re not new or exciting anymore, but 3D printing is changing defense and aerospace, while Google Glass has found a home as an enterprise-only tech aid.

 “Let's take a pragmatic and realistic look at the future of debt collections in retail banking, and leave the sci-fi to the futurists."